input-output-hk/peras-design/docs/reports/tech-report-1.md

 	- The `serde` Rust libraries successfully mimic Haskell's `aeson` serialization for JSON.
 	- The `serde` library also supports serialization as CBOR, though its compatibility with Cardano's CBOR serialization has not yet been assessed.
 	- The `agda2rust` tool is not sufficiently mature to generate Peras's Agda types for use in Rust.
+	- The `ce-netsim` library is useful for the message-passing portions of Peras simulations written in Rust.
 	- Using WASM as a Rust compilation target may enable running serverless simulations in a web browser.
 - IOSim
 	- IOSim's single-threaded implementation hinders its usefulness for high performance simulations.